-If you are a holder of ordinary shares in the Company, please ensure that you count towards the quorum and vote on the Resolutions by appointing a proxy.
+If you are unable to attend the AGM, you can still vote on the Resolutions by appointing a proxy.
 A form of proxy for use at the AGM is enclosed, or is being sent to you by email if you have opted to receive information by email.
-You are encouraged to appoint the Chairman of the AGM as your proxy.
-If you appoint any person other than the Chairman of the AGM as your proxy, that person may not be allowed to attend the AGM under applicable COVID-19 restrictions.

-You are able to submit your proxy vote online at www.investorcentre.co.uk/eproxy (see instructions on form of proxy) to arrive by no later than 11:30 a.m.
-London time (6:30 a.m.
-Eastern Standard Time) on Wednesday, May 12, 2021.
+You are able to submit your proxy vote online at www.investorcentre.co.uk/eproxy (see instructions on form of proxy) to arrive by no later than 11:00 a.m.
+London time (6:00 a.m.
+Eastern Standard Time) on Monday, May 23, 2022.

-Alternatively, if you have received a printed form of proxy and prefer to return it by post, you are advised to complete and return the form of proxy in accordance with the instructions printed on it and so as to arrive at the Company's registrar, Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY, England as soon as possible but in any event by no later than 11:30 a.m.
-London time (6:30 a.m.
-Eastern Standard Time) on Wednesday, May 12, 2021.
+Alternatively, if you have received a printed form of proxy and prefer to return it by post, you are advised to complete and return the form of proxy in accordance with the instructions printed on it and so as to arrive at the Company's registrar, Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY, England as soon as possible but in any event by no later than 11:00 a.m.
+London time (6:00 a.m.
+Eastern Standard Time) on Monday, May 23, 2022.
 CREST members may appoint a proxy by using the CREST electronic proxy appointment service.
+The return of a form of proxy or the electronic appointment of a proxy does not preclude you from attending and voting at the AGM if you so wish.

-In order for your form of proxy to remain valid, you must continue to be registered as a holder of ordinary shares in the Company's register of members as of 6:30 p.m.
+In order to attend and vote at the AGM as an ordinary shareholder or for your form of proxy to remain valid, you must continue to be registered as a holder of ordinary shares in the Company's register of members as of 6:30 p.m.
 London time (1:30 p.m.
-Eastern Standard Time) on Wednesday, May 12, 2021.
+Eastern Standard Time) on Monday, May 23, 2022.

-Therefore, if you sell or transfer your ordinary shares in the Company on or prior to May 12, 2021, your form of proxy can no longer be used and if submitted (whether before or after you sell or transfer your ordinary shares) will be treated as invalid.
+Therefore, if you sell or transfer your ordinary shares in the Company on or prior to May 23, 2022, your form of proxy can no longer be used and if submitted (whether before or after you sell or transfer your ordinary shares) will be treated as invalid.
 Please pass this document to the person who arranged the sale or transfer for delivery to the purchaser or transferee.
 The purchaser or transferee should contact Margaret Henry, Company Secretary, to request a new form of proxy for its use.